Meuse: Geography

 There are also numerous road bridges and around 32 ferry crossings.

 The Meuse is navigable over a substantial part of its total length: In the Netherlands and Belgium, the river is part of the major inland navigation infrastructure, connecting the Rotterdam-Amsterdam-Antwerp port areas to the industrial areas upstream: 's-Hertogenbosch, Venlo, Maastricht, Liège, Namur.
 Between Maastricht and Maasbracht, an unnavigable section of the Meuse is bypassed by the 36 km Juliana Canal.
 South of Namur, further upstream, the river can only carry more modest vessels, although a barge as long as 100 m. can still reach the French border town of Givet.

 From Givet, the river is canalized over a distance of 272 km.
 The canalized Meuse used to be called the "Canal de l'Est — Branche Nord" but was recently rebaptized into "Canal de la Meuse".
 The waterway can be used by the smallest barges that are still in use commercially almost 40 m long and just over 5 m wide.
 Just upstream of the town of Commercy, the Canal de la Meuse connects with the Marne–Rhine Canal by means of a short diversion canal.

-The Cretaceous sea reptile Mosasaur is named after the river Meuse.
+The Cretaceous sea reptile Mosasaurus is named after the river Meuse.
 The first fossils of it were discovered outside Maastricht in 1780.